chennin/stellaris-enhanced-designation-icons/README.md

 * Python 3
 * Pillow (python3-pil) 8.3+
-* The game files (this mod entirely use game assets).
+* The game files (this mod uses only game assets to make its graphics).
 If you're running this, replace the paths at the top of `designationicons.py`.

 ## Compression